 Originally from O’ahu, Uncle Glen is a master of

 Kanikapila a relaxed style of uke that lends itself to many styles of music.

-Glen acted as
+Glen acted as a fellow

 and Fingerpicking for Ukulele, Alternating Thumb Style

 Glen sang in public for the first time with the West Point Glee Club which took him to perform on The Ed Sullivan Show, at Hollywood Bowl, and many exotic venues.
 He didn't play much Hawai'ian music until he arrived on the East Coast the second time.
 He then really started playing a lot when his kids starting dancing hula with Halau O 'Aulani.
 That's where the Aloha Boys were born.
 Glen has been in the Washington, D.C. area (this time) since 1986.
 Glen retired as an attorney for the U.S. Tax Court in 2012.